xRyul/flashcards-obsidian-v2/README.md

     ```
 *   **Duplicate Errors During Sync:** If you encounter errors like `cannot create note because it is a duplicate` even after the ID recovery feature, it might indicate a subtle difference in how Anki checks duplicates versus the plugin's `looselyMatchesFrontField` logic (e.g., HTML normalization differences).
 Ensure the "Front" field content of the card in Obsidian is truly unique within the target Anki deck.

+*   **Missing Deck Key Notice:** If your note has YAML frontmatter but lacks the `cards-deck` key, the plugin will notify you and use the default deck.
+To specify a deck, add `cards-deck: My Deck Name` to your frontmatter.

+*   **Deleted Anki Decks:** If you delete a deck in Anki, cards in your Obsidian notes will be recreated the next time you sync.
+The plugin will remove the old ID blocks and add new ones automatically.

+*   **HTML Comments:** Content inside HTML comments will be ignored for card creation (except for Anki ID comments).
+This allows you to comment out text without creating unwanted cards.

 ## How to install